 We’ve given a lot of thought – whether we should be early adopters of the new image format: AVIF by Netflix.
 In addition, we are publishing this article to explain the reason for not supporting ALREADY since we are famous for using cutting edge technologies and shiny new specs not yet finalized 🙂

-TL;DR; We will be deploying the feature as soon as it reaches some sufficient browser support maturity levels.
+TL;DR; We will be deploying the feature as soon as it reaches sufficient browser support.

 The new image format has been recently supported by Google Chrome v85 on 25th of August with the latest browser release.

 But before elaborating on that particular subject, let’s go back to the the available image formats and how are they supported by Browser vendors.